 In November 2012, the results of the study attracted the interest of clinical scientists at the University of British Columbia.
 The University of Oklahoma has also shown interest.
 Dr. Jean-Paul Collet, who is a senior clinical researcher, has offered to be the primary supervisor involved in the research aimed at evaluation of the ESMT programs out-comes.
 Since November 2012, a PhD candidacy in Experimental Medicine has been confirmed for September 2013, and this research team has expanded to include Dr. Anton Miller (Developmental Pediatrician), Dr. William McKillen (UBC Medical Anthropologist), Dr. Rob Wishart (Developmental Pediatrician), Dr. Louise Massé (Faculty of Medicine UBC), and Dr. Annette Majnemer (Director and Associate Dean, School of Physical/Occupational Therapy at McGill Univerisity).

-Our next steps will be to closely examine the results from the pilot data study and publish our 2011 retrospective study.
+Our next steps will be publish the 2011 retrospective study.
+It is currently submitted for publication.
 The results not only showed improvements at a motor level, but also aspect of home and family life.
 We are currently funded by NVN to conduct a 2-year prospective evidenced-based research to evaluate our motor scale and parent perceived improvements at home and school.
 We also strive to layer the existing ESMT program with new research findings on activity and brain development.

 The study requires several parts including two to three motor scale evaluations/assessments, parent questionnaires, and an optional interview or group discussion about the personal experiences in the ESMT program and its impact on the child.